godiard/help-activity/source/how_to_help.rst

 The directory ``~/help-activity/images/`` contains all the images that are used on the various pages of Help.
 You can add image files to this folder, and if they are linked into documents, they will display in the *output* of the command ``make html``.

-In Sugar you have the ability to inspect the source files safely, using the :ref:`View source` button on the Help icon in the Frame.
+In Sugar you have the ability to inspect the source files safely, using the *View source* button on the Help icon in the Frame.

 The key page in navigating Help is the Index or contents page.
 In the ``~/help-activity/source/`` folder, `index.rst` is the text document which automatically provides links to all other pages in the source folder.